 Check out our AWS Training Course to boost your career as a Solutions Architect!

 What are the Advantages and Disadvantages of Cloud Computing?

 Cloud Computing is shaping how we live and work today.
-Like it or not, it has become an integral part of our lives.
-Companies and businesses of all shapes and sizes are now turning to cloud Computing.
+Whether we like it or not, it has become an integral part of our lives.
+Companies and businesses of all shapes and sizes are now turning to Cloud Computing.
 But nothing is perfect and Cloud Computing is no exception.
 While it is vastly beneficial, it also has some risks and concerns that should not be overlooked.
-So in this section, let’s discuss the advantages and disadvantages of Cloud computing in detail.
+Therefore, in this tutorial section, let’s discuss the advantages and disadvantages of Cloud Computing in detail.